 What is a plantar wart?

-The hallmark signs of a plantar wart are tiny blood vessels at the base of the wart (which tend to look like small black dots in the centre of the wart), and a lack of normal skin lines (as in a fingerprint).
-Diagnosis of a plantar wart is usually confirmed by shaving down the thickened skin and looking for these signs.
+The hallmark signs of a plantar wart are tiny blood vessels at the base of the wart (which tend to look like small black dots in the centre of the wart giving the appearance of black warts on the feet), and a lack of normal skin lines.
+Diagnosis of a plantar wart is usually confirmed by a podiatrist shaving down the thickened skin and looking for these signs.
+Warts share a similar appearance to other skin conditions such as corns, callus, tumours or a reaction to a foreign body.
+This is why it’s important to have the diagnosis confirmed by a podiatrist prior to commencing treatment.

 How is a plantar wart treated?